 - Moving expenses

-- Expensive consumer goods such as laptops, mobile devices, jewelry, appliances, exercise equipment, etc.
+- Buying expensive consumer goods such as laptops, mobile devices, jewelry, appliances, exercise equipment, etc.

 Two things you shouldn’t use a personal loan for are buying a new or used vehicle and starting a business.
 Why not?